 Collaborative Care requires a team of professionals with complementary skills who work together to care for a population of patients with common mental conditions such as depression or anxiety.
 It involves a shift in how medicine is practiced, the creation of entirely new workflows, and frequently the addition of new team members.

-In usual care, the depression treatment team has two members: the primary care provider and the patient.
-Collaborative Care adds two more vital roles: the care manager and the psychiatric consultant.
-Its success relies to a great extent on each member of the treatment team understanding his/her role and believing he/she has the knowledge and skills necessary to fulfill that role.
-Please remember that the principles and core components of Collaborative Care, not just team members, must be in place in order to practice this model.
+In usual care, the depression treatment team has two members: the primary care provider (PCP) and the patient.
+Collaborative care adds two more vital roles: the Behavioral Health Care Manager and the Psychiatric Consultant.
+Its success relies to a great extent on each member of the treatment team understanding their role and believing they have the knowledge and skills necessary to fulfil that role.
+Please remember that the principles and core components of Collaborative Care, not just team members, must be in place to practice this model.